zzzbitz/IDO/Reviewer-KKpw/Reviewer-KKpw.md

       <td>15</td>
       <td>25</td>
       <td rowspan="4">
         The AUC values of Loss and Wrong Event.
 The experiment is conducted under the setting with pre-trained ResNet50 on CIFAR-100 under three noise settings. <br> We use the metric AUC which comprehensively considered accuracy, precision and recall, to measure the selecting ability of selective metrics at different thresholds.
-The larger the AUC, the stronger the classification ability of the metric. <br> The experiment is conducted with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64.
+The larger the AUC, the stronger the classification ability of the metric. <br> The experiment is conducted with SGD, lr = 1e-2, weight_decay = 5e-4, batch_size=128.
       </td>
     </tr>
     <tr>